 A small transverse incision (better cosmesis than a vertical incision) below the umbilicus (belly button) is made.
 The hernia sac is often quite small and sometimes can simply be pushed back in.

-If the defect is very small a mesh is not needed and a couple of stitches will often be all that's needed.
+If the defect is very small a mesh is not necessary and a couple of stitches will often be all that's needed.

 Patients can leave hospital about 30 minutes after surgery (one of our patients then cycled home 10 miles!).